ThomasVitale/cartographer-supply-chains/docs/custom-ca.md

 # Configuring a Self-Signed Certificate

 If you need to interact with a private registry or Git server using a self-signed certificate, you can pass it as a PEM-encoded bundle when installing/upgrading the package.
-The SupplyChain will pass it down to the components that need it.
+The supply chains will pass it down to the components that need it.

 ```yaml
 ca_cert_data: |